brimmann/sketchycodeglyn/docs/unit-tests/sketchy-div.md

 - *no tests specified*

 ## Slots
-- render a div in the dom
+- render a div that is passed in the slot
-- contain the text passed to it
-- contain the element passed to it

 ## Accessibility
 - *no tests specified*